+Interested in becoming a solar installation technician?
 The energy industry reaches hundreds of millions of people every day.
 When a consumer flips their light switch, they fully expect the lights to come on.
 This is all thanks to the energy mix which generates electricity all over the country.
 A growing percentage of this electricity generation is coming from solar power.
 This is largely because of the growing environmental movement and the recognition that renewable energy resources must become a part of our future.
 Because of this, one of the most popular jobs available today is that of a solar installation technician.
 Without this important position, the energy grid would not have as much solar generated electricity flowing through it as it does today.
-So, what exactly does a solar installation technician do and what skills must you master to be hired in this field?
+So, what exactly does becoming a solar installation technician mean and what skills must you master to be hired in this field?

 What Does a Solar Installation Technician Do?

 The main role of a solar installation technician is to be on the job site of a solar array in order to help with the construction of various aspects of the structure.
 This can include things ranging from setting the posts that will hold the racking system that holds the solar modules to placing the solar panels into the racking unit.
 Other jobs of a solar installation technician include, but are not limited to, stringing wiring so that the electricity has somewhere to travel, installing inverters so that the electricity can switch from direct current (DC), which is the type of electricity that solar panels produce, to alternating current (AC), which is what homes and businesses utilize.
 Additionally, solar installation technicians may also be tasked with setting up monitoring systems which would allow the owner of the solar system to see exactly how much energy the system is producing at any given time, in addition to a variety of other solar metrics.

 How Can a Trade School Help You Become a Solar Installation Technician?